simeononsecurity/simeononsecurity.ch/content/guides/automate-windows-11-installation-bypass-tpm-secure-boot-ram/index.en.md

 ### **Bypassing TPM, Secure Boot, and RAM Checks in Windows 11**

 Virtualized environments like VMware vSphere can use a virtual TPM ([vTPM](https://simeononsecurity.com/guides/enable-virtual-trusted-platform-module-for-existing-virtual-machine/)) to emulate a TPM 2.0 device, satisfying the TPM requirement for Windows 11 installation.
-However, for scenarios where a vTPM is not available, the following **registry keys** can be used to bypass the checks during the installation process:
+However, for scenarios where a vTPM isn't available, the following **registry keys** can be used to bypass the checks during the installation process:

 - **BypassTPMCheck**: Skip TPM check.
 - **BypassSecureBootCheck**: Skip Secure Boot check.